 During a week of filming a ludicrous second-chance romance reality show aboard Kalea, an exquisite hand-built island-hopping Polynesian sailing catamaran in the South Pacific; a humble, laughter-loving, ukulele-playing boat chef from the islands named ‘Lua’ surprisingly imparts much good advice on maintaining good health and well-being on a warming, crowded, and ecologically stressed planet.

-In this sea-sprayed eco-cultural tale of mainland madness, island wisdom, and second chances; writer, musician, and first mate Rico reveals Chef Lua’s mindful way of living and joyful spirit of giving.
-While traveling westward on the tireless trade winds, she charmingly conveys the good sense and instincts of her fellow islanders who — unlike most mainlanders — recognize and respect natural limits to growth, their embeddedness in Nature, and their sacred connection to a beauty-full and wonder-full natural world.
+In this sea-sprayed musical 'eco-shift' story of mainland madness, island wisdom, and second chances; writer, musician, and first mate Rico reveals Chef Lua’s mindful way of living and joyful spirit of giving.
+While traveling westward on the tireless trade winds, she charmingly conveys the good sense and instincts of her fellow islanders who — unlike most mainlanders — live ecologically intelligent lives and therefore recognize and respect natural limits to growth, their embeddedness in Nature, and their sacred connection to a beauty-full and wonder-full evolving natural world.

 But wise and worldly Lua does not conceal her deep concern over looming threats to human civilizational well-being.
 "We must expand our spheres of care," she counsels, "end our collective narcissism, and stop acting just for ourselves and the few people we know and love and begin acting in the interest of the entire ecosystem in which human activity takes place.
 We are all connected to, embedded in, and supported by that living system; and it is collapsing all around us at an accelerating pace.
 Make no mistake: what happens to it, happens to us."